Eyebrow Lift in Brazil: rejuvenate your look without an artificial appearance

 The differential diagnosis with blepharoplasty

-One of the most common mistakes I see is the indication of isolated blepharoplasty when the real problem is eyebrow ptosis.
+One of the most common mistakes I see is recommending isolated blepharoplasty when the real problem is eyebrow ptosis.
 I perform a simple test in the office: with my fingers, I lift your eyebrows to the ideal position and observe how much excess skin remains on the eyelid.
-If the excess disappears or decreases drastically, the primary indication is eyebrow lifting, not blepharoplasty.
+If the excess disappears or decreases drastically, the primary recommendation is eyebrow lifting, not blepharoplasty.

 The ideal position of the eyebrows: science and art